erenlerfirat/TodoAPI/ReadMe.txt

 You can specify a range of migrations by using the -to and -from options.

-5) In design time you need add connection string as an literal string into todocontext instead of configuration helper,Otherwise you'll get type initializer error .
+5) In design time you need change connection string as an literal string into todocontext OnConfiguring Method instead of configuration helper,Otherwise you'll get type initializer error .